Utah National Parks – five reasons to visit the Mighty 5!

 By Amanda Walsmith – 3 minutes read

 Capitol Reef and Bryce Canyon are where many Native Americans once called home.
 The canyon walls and tall rock formations created protection from inclement weather, and the rivers provide life and sustenance in an otherwise harsh and unforgiving landscape.
 While making your way through these national parks in Utah; you’ll be transported back in time, glimpsing perfectly preserved petroglyphs on the rock walls around you.
+These parks offer amazing opportunities for families to explore geological history together on a Utah Family Vacation.

 A few of the most iconic photographs in the Southwest can be taken in the national parks in Utah.
 Bryce Canyon offers the almost strange sights of rock spires and towers known as hoodoos.
 The formations create beautiful mazes and views from the ridge.
 But perhaps the most famous photo ops in the mighty five would be the natural and abundant amount of rock arches found in…you guessed it…Arches National Park.
 Around one corner to the next, these red arches formed all over the land to create the picture-perfect natural frame for you, your family, or the sunset.